 WHAT WE BELIEVE

 We believe that all children can learn when immersed in a rich environment full of high expectations, rigorous academics, and caring, committed adults.
 We believe equity and excellence are not mutually exclusive—we can meet the needs of all students in our schools, while actively engaging parents and driving toward excellent academic results.
-We envision a pathway to equity that features outstanding curriculum and instruction as well as ample opportunities for students to achieve success in and out of the classroom.
 We believe it is both our privilege and responsibility to help close the opportunity gap in the Brooklyn community.